Old Kate Spade Necklace

 Penn’s Landing

-J. Austin Norris was not a name I recall but his pedigree is worth mentioning.
+J. Austin Norris was not a name I recall, but his pedigree is worth mentioning.
 He was a strong advocate for equality of opportunity.
 He used political power to advance the status of black lawyers with the expectation that those lawyers would bring about further social change.
 In recognition of J. Austin Norris’ focus on improving the position of blacks in the community, the Barristers’ Association presents this award to an attorney of color who has demonstrated distinguished service to the Barristers legal professional, and the community at large, congratulations to Attorney Scott Reid for receiving this recognition.

 Another name in the community I do recall while growing up in Philly was A. Leon Higginbotham, he was a lawyer, judge, and scholar whose nearly 30 years as an influential federal judge.
 President Clinton awarded Higginbotham the Presidential Medal of Freedom, the nation’s highest civilian honor, in September 1995.
 The Barristers’ Association honors an individual who possesses the qualities that exemplify Judge Higginbotham’s career, professional excellence, scholarship and commitment to social justice, this award was given to retired judge, Honorable Kathryn Streeter-Lewis, congratulations.